Basava: Roots in the Vedanta philosophy

-Sripati, a Virasaiva scholar, explained Basava's philosophy in Srikara Bhasya, using the Vedanta Sutra, suggesting Basava's Lingayat theology to be a form of qualified nondualism, wherein the individual Atma (soul) is the body of God, and that there is no difference between Shiva and Atma(self, soul), Shiva is one's Atma, one's Atma is Shiva.
+Sripati, a lingayat scholar, explained Basava's philosophy in Srikara Bhasya, using the Vedanta Sutra, suggesting Basava's Lingayat theology to be a form of qualified nondualism, wherein the individual Atma (soul) is the body of God, and that there is no difference between Shiva and Atma(self, soul), Shiva is one's Atma, one's Atma is Shiva.
 Sripati's analysis places Basava's views in Vedanta school, in a form closer to the 11th century Vishishtadvaita philosopher Ramanuja, than to Advaita philosopher Adi Shankara.
 However, Sripati's analysis has been contested in the Virasaiva community.

 Legacy and influence

-Kudala sangama in Bagalkot district, where Basava's samadhi is located.
+Kudala sangama in Bagalkot district, where Basava's Aikyasthala is located.

 Modern scholarship relying on historical evidence such as the Kalachuri inscriptions state that Basava was the 12th-century poet-philosopher who revived and energized an already existing tradition.
 The community he helped form is also known as the Sharanas.
 The community is largely concentrated in Karnataka, but has migrated into other states of India as well as overseas.
-Towards the end of the 20th century, Michael estimates, one-sixth of the population of the state of Karnataka, or about 10 million people, were Veerashaiva Lingayat or of the tradition championed by Basava.
-Veerashaiva Lingayat constitutes around 17% of Karnataka's population and has dominance over 100 out of 223 constituencies.
+Towards the end of the 20th century, Michael estimates, one-sixth of the population of the state of Karnataka, or about 10 million people, were Lingayat or of the tradition championed by Basava.
+Lingayat constitutes around 17% of Karnataka's population and has dominance over 100 out of 223 constituencies.
 Among the total of 23 chief ministers that Karnataka had since 1952, 10 were from Lingayat community.

 Social reform

 A necklace with pendant containing linga symbol of Shiva are worn by devotees of the tradition championed by Basava.
 Rudraksha beads (shown above) and Vibhuti (sacred ash on forehead) are other reminders of one's principles of faith.

-Basava taught that every human being was equal, irrespective of caste, and that all forms of manual labor was equally important.
-Michael states that it wasn't birth but behavior that determined a true saint and Shaiva bhakta in the view of Basava and the Sharanas community.
+Basava taught that every human being can attain salvation, irrespective of caste, and that all forms of manual labor was equally important.
+Michael states that it wasn't birth alone but behavior that determined a true saint and Shaiva bhakta in the view of Basava and the Sharanas community.
 This, writes Michael, was also the position of south Indian man, that it was "behavior, not birth" that determines the true man.
 One difference between the two was that Sharanas welcomed anyone, whatever occupation he or she might have been born in, to convert and be reborn into the larger family of Shiva devotees and then adopt any occupation he or she wanted.
 Basava insisted on ahimsa or non-violence and vehemently condemned all forms of sacrifices, human or animal.